A natural ingredient from the Slovenian forests

 Spruce resin – where ancient wisdom meets modern science

-Spruce resin is one of those rare natural substances that has endured through the centuries — not only in folk medicine, but also in the scientific laboratories of the modern era.
-What our ancestors once knew through experience is today confirmed by studies and research from around the world.
+Spruce resin is among the rare natural substances that have endured through the centuries – not only in folk tradition, but also in modern scientific research.
+What our ancestors once knew from experience is now confirmed by numerous studies from around the world.

-In Finland, spruce ointment is still prepared according to the traditional recipe of resin and butter, used for wound healing and relieving skin problems.
-Its healing effects encouraged scientists to begin studying this ancient ointment.
-The results are remarkable – in clinical studies, the ointment proved effective against pressure ulcers, bacteria and fungal infections.
+In Finland, spruce ointment is still prepared today using a traditional method from resin and butter, and is used for wound and skin care.
+These effects encouraged scientists to study it more closely.
+The results are interesting – in clinical studies, the ointment proved effective for pressure ulcers, bacteria, and fungal infections.

-Scientists have proven that spruce ointment has a bacteriostatic effect against Gram-positive bacteria such as Staphylococcus aureus, and even against highly resistant strains like MRSA and VRE.
-In addition, studies have shown a strong antifungal activity of spruce resin against dermatophytes – the fungi responsible for the most common skin infections in humans.
+Research has shown that spruce ointment has a bacteriostatic effect against Gram-positive bacteria such as Staphylococcus aureus, as well as against more resistant strains like MRSA and VRE.
+In addition, antifungal properties of spruce resin have also been confirmed against dermatophytes – fungi that commonly cause skin infections.

-The healing power of spruce resin is not limited to modern research.
-In folk medicine, it has long been used to ease a wide range of problems – from abrasions and burns to arthritis, colds, digestive issues, infections, and even wounds and tumours.
-This tradition lives on, forming a bridge between nature, experience and scientifically confirmed effects.
+The use of spruce resin is not limited to modern research.
+In folk medicine, it has long been used for various issues – from abrasions and burns to arthritis, colds, digestive problems, inflammations, as well as wounds and tumors.
+This knowledge has been passed down from generation to generation and today connects tradition, experience, and scientifically confirmed findings.

 Frequently asked questions